SherG/s2/blog/facebook-ads-roi.md

 ## A Few Additional Considerations

 The purpose of this article was to underscore the importance of having a goal for your campaigns before they launch and of having useful metrics by which to judge the outcomes.

-But I want to mention an obvious point you should keep in mind when hiring a Facebook Ads professional.
-Anything can be done well or poorly and that includes Facebook campaigns.
+But I want to leave you with a few additional considerations.

+* Anything can be done well or poorly and that includes Facebook campaigns.
 If you're not getting results you can choose another marketer.

-Do give your marketer adequate time.
-The campaign is occuring in a digital ecosystem of thousands of individuals responding to your ad's copy, creative, placement, format, landing page, and offer.
-The way the ad audience was configured may also need to be adjusted.
+* Do give your marketer adequate time.
+The campaign is occuring in a live digital ecosystem of thousands of individuals responding to your ad's copy, creative, placement, format, landing page, and offer.
+Any of these factors, in addition to the ad targeting, may need to be adjusted.

-When it comes to the free trial, opt for 4 weeks, not 2 weeks.
+* When it comes to the free trial, opt for 4 weeks, not 2 weeks.
 The marketer will need to respond to results and calibrate the campaign as it goes along.
 And don't expect to see the totality of what's possible in the first 2-4 weeks.
+* Reserach shows that if you don't respond to your prospect immediately, you're increasing the likelihood that you won't make the sale.

 ## Summary